Chronic Obstructive Pulmonary Disease Association (Singapore)

 Chronic Obstructive Pulmonary Disease (COPD)

+COPD is a common illness that afflicts many people worldwide.
+It is estimated that 3 million people globally die each year due to COPD.
+In Singapore it is estimated that more than 340,000 people suffer from COPD, and approximately 70% of COPD are undiagnosed. [www.copdas.com].
 Experts currently recommend that a diagnosis of COPD be considered in any patient who has dyspnea (breathlessness), chronic cough or sputum production, a history of recurrent lower respiratory tract infections and/or a history of exposure to risk factors for the disease.
 [1] While smoking and air pollution were traditionally considered to be the main risk factors of COPD in the past, more recently, other factors including genetic and developmental factors (e.g. low birth weight, malnutrition, recurrent respiratory infections, especially in childhood) have also been recognized as contributors to developing COPD.

 Video can’t be displayed